 This component provides the ability to collect structured data for up to 40 Senior/Key Persons.
 Beginning with the PI, provide a profile for each Senior/Key Person proposed.
 The information for the PI continues to be pre-populated from the SF424 (R&R) Cover form.
 Unless otherwise specified in an agency announcement, Senior/Key Personnel are defined as all individuals who contribute in a substantive, meaningful way to the scientific development or execution of the project, whether or not salaries are requested.
 Consultants and Subawardees should be included if they meet this definition.
-Each Senior/Key Person must be aware that he/she is included in the grant application and <a href="must_must_name="must_must_name="mu
+Each Senior/Key Person must be aware that he/she is included in the grant application and must agree to perform the work if selected for award.